Purdue-ECE634/project-2-vector-quantization-and-discrete-cosine-transform-adnan-hossain/README.md

 # Project 2: Vector Quantization and Discrete Cosine Transform
 In this project, we will implement two lossy compression methods for image using vector quantization and transform coding.
 Write a clear detailed report of your findings.

+Go to the end of this document to get information on how to run the code

 NOTE: Submit your program source code on GitHub Classroom, and a project report on Gradescope.

 ## Part 1 - Vector Quantization